 Cuadernos de Administración scientific, disciplinary and thematic publication in the Sciences of Administration, with the core objective of disseminating methodologically and conceptually rigorously processed studies of interest to the academic community.
 It seeks to be a scenario to debate national and international tendencies, thereby contributing to the consolidation of study disciplines, and receives contributions in Spanish, English and French.

 Rules for Authors, Cuadernos de Administración journal

 The Cuadernos de Administración journal publishes original and unpublished scientific papers, i.e. those that have not previously been published in any printed, electronic or digital means.
 Authors will attest in writing to the originality, authorship thereof when submitting their papers, and those picked for publishing must signed an originality charter.

-Papers are accepted for final publication after a rigorous process of reviewing their quality and academic relevance, as assessed by external reviewers.
-The papers received and submitted for evaluation will be those turned in through the Open Journal System platform: http://revistas.univalle.edu.co/index.php/cuadernos_de_administracion/index
+Papers are accepted for final publication after a rigorous process of reviewing their quality and academic relevance, pursuant to the evaluation by arbitrators outside the journal.
+It will take into account for review papers submitted through the Open Journal System: http://cuadernosdeadministracion.univalle.edu.co

 Papers sent after the deadline will not be received for the call.